 The basics, quick and easy things you can do

-1. Get a Google+ page for your blog or business
+1. Get a Google My Business page for your blog or business

-Setting up the basic Google+ page is simple, make sure you are signed into your google account (or Gmail account) and then go here you will go through the process of setting it up.
+Setting up the basic Google My Buisness page is simple, make sure you are signed into your google account (or Gmail account) and then go here you will go through the process of setting it up.

 You have the chance to select if your place of work has a fixed address or is mobile.
 You will have to do a verification of the fixed address – they send a card with a pin so it can be verified.

-This can be checked in Google Webmasters – you add your site and then Google will check it can crawl it and also you can submit a site index.
+This can be checked in Google Search Console – you add your site and then Google will check it can crawl it and also you can submit a site index.